 6: Take Emotional Inventory

-My first love inventory came later, as I packed to move in to my tiny home in Seattle.
+My first love inventory came later, as I packed to move into my tiny house in Seattle.
 Walking through the 3,000 square feet of my home, I carefully considered each drawer contents, each shelf, each cabinet, and considered what items were essential- either for personal care or home maintenance (like basic tools and beauty products) and what items brought me enough joy to be an essential part of the voyage forward (like art).

-My transition to tiny living was slow and multiphased, and in that was a very kind way to make such a huge transition and something I recommend, if possible.
+My transition to tiny living was slow and multiphased, and in retrospect, it was a very kind way to make such a huge transition.

 When I accepted an offer on the house, I returned one last time, conducted one last love inventory, before turning the contents over to an estate sale manager.